FLOWN Rotation Control Inside

 • The protective plastic cover seen on the cable was installed after the flight.

-Get a similar grip (except solid interior) for yourself:
+Get a similar Apollo control handle grip model for yourself:

-NASA photo below shows Apollo 15 interior after the flight.
+NASA photo below shows the Apollo 15 interior during post-flight inspection of the spacecraft.
 Center couch is at bottom, control panel is at top.
 Arrow points to this RC (number 1).
 The number 2 RC is at left.